Papilio aristodemus: Captive rearing

 Captive rearing has proven to be a successful method of maintaining the population of swallowtails.
 Preemptive planning prior to Hurricane Andrew led to the first mating and pupae production in captivity in 1993.
 In 2011 only 41 individual butterflies were counted.
 When the 2012 census resulted in only five, emergency procedures were initialized in June 2012.
 Up to four of the five, including the presumed only female will be caught and held until they will lay eggs.
 Those eggs will be removed and bred at the University of Florida McGuire Center for Lepidoptera and Biodiversity.
 The caught butterflies and those bred from the eggs will be set free inside Biscayne National Park.
 By June 2013 several larvae and one living female with one egg had been taken in custody.
 In August the National Park Service announced the spotting of 31 adult butterflies, several female laying eggs and a large number of larvae along with nine adult Papilio andraemon, thought to be extinct in the US, on one of the more remote islands of the national park.

 Due to the rapid reproduction cycle of butterflies, the breeding program at the University of Florida resulted with more than a thousand larvae within two years.
 In June 2014 a first batch of eleven adult females, four males and 308 larvae were released on Elliott Key within Biscayne National Park.

+Taxonomy

+Papilio andraemon is a member of the Papilio thoas species group.